nickjessop/project-workflows-angular/README.md

 ## Development server

+For Angular CLI
 Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+For NX CLI
+Run `nx serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+For running NX CLI without it install globally
+Run `npm run nx serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding